-32 AND RENTS OF AN IMMOVABLE
+AND RENTS OF AN IMMOVABLE

 §4401.
-Conditional or collateral assignment of leases or rents of leases or rents, or both leases and rents, pertaining to immovable property.
+Conditional or collateral assignment of leases or rents

+A. Any obligation may be secured by an assignment by a lessor or sublessor of leases or rents, or both leases and rents, pertaining to immovable property.
 Such assignment may be expressed as a conditional or collateral assignment, and may be effected in an act of mortgage, by a separate written instrument of assignment, or by a separate written instrument of pledge, and may be referred to, denominated, or described as a pledge or an assignment, or both.
 The instrument shall state the amount of the obligation secured thereby or the maximum amount of the obligation that may be outstanding at any time from time to time that such assignment secures.
-If such conditional or collateral assignment is made, it shall become absolute upon the assignor's default in respect to the obligation thereby secured or in accordance with the terms of the instrument creating such assignment, and shall become operative as to the debtor upon written notice to the debtor from or on behalf of the assignee or the assignor that such assignment has so become absolute.
+If such conditional or collateral assignment is made, it shall become absolute upon with the terms of the instrument creating such assignment, and shall become operative as to the debtor upon written notice to the debtor from or on behalf of the assignee or the assignor that such assignment has so become absolute.